bob-beck/cabinfevertargets/SCALING.md

-However if we switch to a model where the user *generates* the non-standard targets - its easy to deal with, and easy to confirm looking at the target that has the intended distance and size of the target in millimeters printed right on the target.
+However if we switch to a model where the user *generates* the non-standard targets - its easy to deal with, and easy to confirm looking at the target that has the division, intended distance and size of the target in millimeters printed right on the target.

 To use this in CFC we could decide to: